ShunSakurai/check_forbidden/README.md

 ![Result](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_result.png)

 ### Tips
-- If you type or paste a path into the entry field and press the button afterwards, browsing starts from the path in the field
+- If you type or paste a path into the entry field and press the button to choose the file(s) afterwards, browsing starts from the path in the field
 - When any of the entry field is filled, you can open the folder by pressing the arrow on the right
 - The result is displayed for both individual and whole files (as the "Summary")
-- Once the term is found in one file, the program stops searching for that term and starts searching for the next term in the file
 - You can re-run the program without closing it
 - If you choose an existing CSV file as the result file, the result will be added to the bottom of it